JeTeeS/MemoryOptimizer/README.md

 ### Parameter Selection

-This system works by only syncing a few parameters at a time and so by the very nature of the system not all parameters can be optimized, that means some advanced systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.
+This system works by only syncing a few parameters at a time, so by the very nature of the system not all parameters can be optimized.
+Consequently, some advanced systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.
 That being said, most things should work just fine!

 To select a parameter, simply click the "Optimize" button.